 The (for all) symbol is used in math to describe the meaning of one or more variables in a statement.
 Typically, the symbol is used in an expression like this:

-In plain language, this fragment expression means for all in the set of real numbers.
-Then, this expression is usually followed by another statement that should be able to be proven true or false.
+In plain language, this expression means “for all in the set of real numbers”.
+This type of expression is usually followed by another statement that should be able to be proven true or false.

-For example, the expressions below describe the meaning of the two variables and and then proposes a statement that is either true or false.
+For example, the two expressions below form a statement where the “for all” notation is used to describe the meaning of the two variables and .
+This is followed by a verifiable statement using the variables.

-This is read as “for every and belonging to the set of real numbers”.
+These two expressions can be read as “for all and belonging to the set of real numbers, this equation is true”.

-This second statement represents the square of the sum of two numbers and represents the author’s claim.
-This statement either holds true for every possible combination of two numbers belonging to the set or it doesn’t.
+The equation represents the author’s claim which, in this case, is the square of the sum of two numbers.
+This calim either holds true for every possible combination of two numbers belonging to the set of real numbers or it doesn’t.

 Calculate A Plus B SquaredWumbo (internal)